-1.1 This application is for full planning permission for the intensification of the use of the agricultural buildings and land for the processing and storage of potatoes.
+- 1.1 This application is for full planning permission for the intensification of the use of the agricultural buildings and land for the processing and storage of potatoes.
 The proposal also includes the erection of an enlarged storage building following demolition of the existing building along with the construction of a new internal roadway, footpath, water tanks, lagoons and hardstandings.

 - 1.2 The application was submitted on the 5 June 2019 following the previous application 2018/0562/FULM being withdrawn on officer advice due to insufficient information.
+The proposal was resubmitted (this application) which was deferred from Planning Committee for further information.

-- 1.3 The use and some of the works have been implemented as such the proposal is for part retention of the development.
-The demolition and re- construction of the storage building has not yet commenced.
+- 1.3 The use and some of the works have been implemented and as such the proposal is for part retention of the development.
+The demolition and re-construction of the storage building has not yet commenced.

-- 1.4 The site was formerly occupied by Ibbotson potato farmers from 1982 prior to be acquired by Braegate Produce supplies in 2018 who supply potatoes to supermarkets, wholesalers and processors around the UK.
+- 1.4 The site was formerly occupied by Ibbotson potato farmers from 1982 prior to be acquired by Braegate Produce Ltd supplies in 2018 who supply potatoes to supermarkets, wholesalers and processors around the UK.

-- 1.5 The use has change from a storage facility in connection with potato farming in the local area by a local farmer, to a processing, storage and distribution facility where potatoes are provided by various growers.
-Braegate Produce procure produces from various potato growers, the product is processed and packed then distributed to supermarkets, wholesalers and processors all around the UK.
-In legal terms any buildings which were substantially completed more than 4 years ago have become lawful and immune from enforcement action.
+- 1.5 The use has changed from a storage facility in connection with potato farming in the local area by a local farmer, to a processing, storage and distribution facility where potatoes are provided by various growers.
+Braegate Produce Ltd procure produce from various potato growers, the product is processed and packed then distributed to supermarkets, wholesalers and processors all around the UK.
+In legal terms, any buildings which were substantially completed more than 4 years ago have become lawful and immune from enforcement action.
 This only applies to their structures.
 The same applies to engineering works.
 The Courts have held that the period of immunity for a structure is 4 years, but the use of that building needs to have taken place for 10 years for it to have become immune.
+The Applicant submitted an application for a certificate of lawful existing use to seek to demonstrate the lawful parts of the site.
+This application was refused under delegated powers due to their being insufficient evidence to issue the certificate.
+Lawful Development Certificate applications are not based on planning merit but on evidence and the balance of probability.

 - 1.6 The application is supported by the following information:

 - Existing and proposed elevations

 - Site Plan

 - Proposed elevations and sections

 - Design and Access Statement

 - Ecology Assessment and Net Gain Assessment

 - Transport Assessment

 - Travel Plan

 - Planting Specifications

 - Topographical Survey

 - Planning Statement

 - 1.7 On visiting the site officers identified a number of developments that do not have the benefit of planning permission and in the case of the operational development are less than 4 years old:

 - Water towers

 - Internal road

 - Path

 - Hard surfaces

 - Lagoons

 - 1.8 The applicant has commissioned a topographical survey of the site to accurately identify all development on site and amended plans and up to date ecological assessments have been provided.

 - 1.9 Potatoes are delivered to the site 5 days per week Monday to Friday, and deliveries out of the site, to customers, are 7 days per week.
 Deliveries in generally are between 06:00 to 16:00 Monday to Friday, deliveries are generally 04:00 to 22:00.

-1.10 Generally the packing operations work 6 days per week, 06:00 Monday through to Sunday morning 04:00.
+- 1.10 Generally the packing operations work 6 days per week, 06:00 Monday through to Sunday morning 04:00.
 The business runs a day shift and a night shift.
 The number of packing lines in use and, consequently, the staff present on site is based on the daily orders.